An adult brain tumor is a disease in which abnormal cells form in the tissues of the brain.

 - The cerebellum is in the lower back of the brain (near the middle of the back of the head).
 It controls movement, balance, and posture.

 - The brain stem connects the brain to the spinal cord.
 It is in the lowest part of the brain (just above the back of the neck).
-The brain stem controls breathing, heart rate, and the nerves and muscles used in seeing, hearing, walking, talking, and eating.
+The brain stem controls breathing, heart rate, and the nerves and muscles used to see, hear, walk, talk, and eat.